greje656/Questions/lens-flares.md

 350nm/435nm/525nm/700nm
 ![](https://github.com/greje656/Questions/blob/master/images/starburst01.jpg)

-Summing up a set of wavelengths (say 350nm to 700nm) gives the starburst image.
+Summing up the wavelengths gives the starburst image.
 To get more interesting results I apply an extra filtering step.
 I use a spiral pattern mixed with a small rotation to get rid of any left over radial ringing artifacts (judging by the author's starburst results I suspect this is a step they are also doing).

 ![](https://github.com/greje656/Questions/blob/master/images/starburst02.jpg)